Wine crate island kitchen remodel in Media, PA by Fedor Fabrication

 • Knob-and-tube wiring in some portion of the original system

-• Galvanized supply lines that have been corroding for 80+ years
+• Galvanized supply lines corroding for 80+ years

-• Cast-iron drain stacks that may or may not need replacement
+• Cast-iron drain stacks that may need replacement

-• Original wood floors — almost always preserved and either refinished in place or supplemented
+• Original wood floors — almost always preserved and refinished

 Cabinetry should match the architecture.
-Inset or Shaker cabinetry is the right call for pre-1940 Media homes.
-Painted finish or stained walnut, classic detail, paneled appliances where the budget supports it.
-Modern frameless European cabinetry rarely lands the same way in a 1908 Media stone twin.
+Inset or Shaker cabinetry — painted or stained walnut, paneled appliances where the budget supports it.
+Frameless European cabinetry rarely lands the same way in a 1908 Media stone twin.

 What Media borough kitchen remodels actually cost